PayBas/style-PBTech/README.md

 ### Changes

 3.0.8.1 (25-6-2016)
+- new design for top bar
+- new design for rules
+- changed colors for bbcode code box
 - updated fontawesome to 4.6
-- changed colors for bbcode code box
 - fix for Recent topics

 3.0.8 (12-6-2016)